 Thesis: Students must give an oral presentation and defense of their thesis project to a Thesis Committee.
 A student graduates after the thesis has been defended and the written dissertation approved by his or her committee, department, and OGSR, and filed with the University Archivist.
-The Thesis Committee consists of at least three faculty: (1) the thesis adviser, (2) a faculty member from the Department of Chemistry and Biochemistry familiar with the student's research area, and (3) a faculty member from either this or another department whose research is in an area different from that of the thesis.
+The Thesis Committee consists of at least three faculty: (1) the thesis advisor, (2) a faculty member from the Department of Chemistry and Biochemistry familiar with the student's research area, and (3) a faculty member from either this or another department whose research is in an area different from that of the thesis.

-PLAN II (COMPREHENSIVE EXAM)
+Plan II (Comprehensive Exam)

-Purpose: To prepare students for doctoral or professional studies; the emphasis is on course work.
+Purpose: To prepare students for doctoral or professional studies, teaching at the community college or high school level, or sometimes career work in industry; the emphasis is on course work.

 Advancement to Candidacy: A minimum of thirty-six units with an overall GPA of 3.0 must be completed.
-The majority of units taken are in lettergraded graduate chemistry courses.
+The majority of units taken are in letter-graded graduate chemistry courses.
 Four units of teaching apprenticeship are required (Chem.
 500; see Doctoral Program, Teaching and Language Requirement sections).
 Four units of nonthesis research (Chem.
 297) are allowed.
 Contact the Student Affairs Office for full information.

 Comprehensive Examination: The purpose of this requirement is to confirm that students have achieved an advanced understanding of, and a comprehensive training in, the chemical sciences.
 The tests cover a wide range of material, so that students will have a chance to show what they have learned.
 For master's students, the department administers the standardized American Chemical Society exams in biochemistry and in analytical, inorganic, organic, and physical chemistry.
 Students must pass three of the five exams in order to graduate.
 For doctoral students earning the M.S. on the way to the Ph.D., the Departmental Examination fulfills this requirement.